-All proposals must be submitted in accordance with the standards and specifications contained within this RFP and must include a Notice of Intent form (Attachment D) to meet the requirements specified.
+All proposals must be submitted in accordance with the standards and specifications contained within this RFP.

 - a.
 The County reserves the right to waive, at its discretion, any irregularity, which the County deems reasonably correctable or otherwise not warranting rejection of the proposal. - b.
 The County shall not pay any costs incurred or associated in the preparation of this or any proposal or for participation in the procurement process.